Particle-Network/particle-ios/README.md

 ```

 ## 🚴‍♂️ Other Demo
-ParticleAuthDemo is a pure project with only ParticleAuthService,
-show how to integrate ParticleAuthService with a few code.
+`ParticleAuthDemo` show how to integrate ParticleAuthService with a few code.

-ParticleAuthDemo_Scene is a pure project with only ParticleAuthService and start from SceneDelegate.swift,
-show how to integrate ParticleAuthService when app start from SceneDelagate.swift with a few code.
+`ParticleAuthDemo_Scene` start from SceneDelegate.swift, show how to integrate ParticleAuthService when app start from SceneDelagate.swift with a few code.

+`ParticleWalletConnectDemo` show how to integrate with ParticleWalletConnect, it use ParticleAuthService to handle request from dapp.
 ## 🔬 Features

 1. Auth login with email, phone, facebook, google, apple etc.